Herringway/hwkode/hkode.md

 * Fight - Deals physical damage with a 1.0x multiplier.
 * Defend - Halves damage taken for this turn.
 * Mix - Combines two items into one.
-Result can be used immediately and can also be negative.
+Can be used before a round is resolved.
+Positive results not guaranteed...

 #### Physical A-Skills